vibhorkum/edb_foreignkeyconstraintmanager/README.md

   cascade TEXT
 )
 RETURNS boolean

+CREATE OR REPLACE FUNCTION edb_util.alter_table_drop_partition( pk_table_name NAME, partition_name NAME,
+  fk_table_name NAME[],
+  cascade TEXT
+)
+RETURNS BOOLEAN

 ```

 ## Limitations
 Following are the recommendations while using this extension:

 1. Whenever user adds any new partition in partitioned table, It is highly recommended to use **edb_util.create_fk_constraint** function to rebuild the FK for newly added partition.
-2. Droping any partition, will not remove the refernced key from referencing table.
-This is a manual activity with this implementation.
+2. Droping any partition, will remove the refernced key from referencing table provided that the tables were created using the REFERENCES clause OR constraints were added using ALTER TABLE ADD CONSTRAINT command.
 3. If user wants to drop the constraint triger, then they have to perform this operation manually i.e DROP "EDB_partition_" triggers/ Foreign Key constraint manually.

 ## Tests